Before you apply

 If you want to apply for a bursary please check the criteria and documents you will need first.

 Check you are eligible

-- you can demonstrate talent and dedication to improving your skills in your chosen art form (you’ll need to receive a good assessment from your teacher each term for funding to continue), and
+- you can demonstrate talent and dedication to improving your skills in your chosen art form, and

 - you have someone who can support your application with a written reference, and

 - you are in full or part-time education and eligible for Pupil Premium and/or Free School Meals, or if you aren’t in education, employment or training, or are applying from Scotland, you can give us evidence of the state benefits you or your family receive so we can assess your financial situation.